 U.S. Copyright law balances the interests of authors who have created works with the interests of users of those works.
 The purpose of copyright is "to promote the progress of science and the useful arts," while also serving as a form of protection provided to authors of "original works of authorship."

 This balance is maintained by the provision of certain rights to authors – such as the right to reproduce, distribute, or prepare derivatives of the work – and the provision of some exceptions and limitations to those entitlements.

-Copyright protects original works fixed in a tangible medium.
+Copyright protection in the U.S. exists automatically from the moment an original work of authorship is fixed in a tangible medium.
 Examples include movies, poetry, prose, software, artwork, musical notation, recorded music, animations, video, a web page, blog posts and comments, architectural drawings, or photographs.

-Works in the public domain, such as a work first published in the United States before 1923, are no longer protected by copyright.
-Use the digital copyright slider to determine whether a work published in the United States is in the public domain or covered by copyright.
+Works in the public domain, such as a work first published in the United States before 1928, are no longer protected by copyright.
+See Copyright Term and the Public Domain in the United States to determine whether a work published in the United States is in the public domain or covered by copyright.

 You can sometimes use copyrighted items for teaching and research purposes under fair use provisions or specific educational exceptions.
 Works with an open license such as a Creative Commons license can also be legally shared with appropriate attribution or other specified conditions.